raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step08.md

 right_sensor.close()
 ~~~

-After 10 seconds, the motors will be instructed to stop moving with the `stop()` command.
+After 10 seconds, the `stop()` command will stop both motors.
 Then the `close()` command will ensure that the motors and line sensors are shut down completely.

-You can change the number of seconds to a different value if you want to test the robot for shorter or longer periods of time.
+You can change the number of seconds to a different value if you want to test the robot for a different period of time.

 ### Testing the algorithm